dillonseals/DillonSealsPublic/calendar/README.md

     - users can create events for groups
         - users select "create group event" from homepage
         - input fields as normal, plus the group ID number

+Bugs
+ - created events don't display on calendar on creation, but do on page refresh